TheOdinProject/curriculum/web_development_101/project_html_css.md

 Inside your project folder, create your index.html file

   1. Tips:
-      * DONT BE A PERFECTIONIST!
+      * DON'T BE A PERFECTIONIST!
 You're just trying to make it *look* like google.com, not actually function like it and it doesn't have to be spaced exactly the same way to the pixel.
 Any dropdown menus or form submissions or hover-highlighting should be ignored.
       * USE GOOGLE!
 You'll probably run into roadblocks where you can't figure out how to do something so do what all good devs do...
 Google it!
       * If you're frustrated with trying to get buttons or inputs to style the way you want (for instance, they seem to just not respond to any styles), look into the css property `-webkit-appearance: none;` or `-moz-appearance` if you're using Firefox.
   2. Start with just putting the main elements on the page (the logo image and search form), then get them placed horizontally.
 You can either download the Google logo or link directly to its URL on the web in your `<img>` tag.